 In an effort to better understand the impact of sanctions on children’s educational outcomes, the current study addressed the following questions: 1) What are the characteristics of the families who experience sanctions?
 2) What is the relationship between sanction experiences and educational outcomes of school attendance and enrollment disruptions for children in elementary, middle and high school?
 3) What is the relationship between sanction timings and negative educational outcomes?

-Issue 9: Strong Beginnings: Establishing a Baseline of Intermediate Outcomes to Support Long-term Study
+Minn-LInK Brief 9: Strong Beginning - Establishing a Baseline of Intermediate Outcomes to Support Long-term Study

 Minn-LInK Report Brief—Special Topic No. 9, Spring 2010